codevalley/Bioscope/docs/progress.md

 - Optimization of Supabase data fetching is crucial for improving app performance.
 - Implementing real-time updates for the dashboard will enhance user experience.
 - Robust error handling for nutrition analysis will improve app reliability.
+- The new NutritionInfoWidget improves code reusability and consistency in nutrition data display.
+- The redesigned RecentHistory widget and new FoodEntryDetailScreen enhance the user experience.

 ### Next Steps

 1. Optimize Supabase data fetching to reduce initial loading times
 2. Implement real-time updates for the dashboard using Supabase's reactivity features
 3. Enhance error handling for nutrition analysis API responses
-4. Complete the remaining UI updates for AddFoodEntryScreen and Dashboard
-5. Implement Supabase authentication for user management
+4. Implement Supabase authentication for user management
+5. Consider adding more interactive elements to the FoodEntryDetailScreen, such as editing capabilities

 ## Chunk 5: Food Capture Interface Development